-Statement True False In 1940, someone working for the federal minimum wage could buy three pounds of bread for one hour's work.
-1 In 1980, the federal minimum wage was about six times the price of a pound of bread.
+Statement True False In 1940, someone working for the federal minimum wage could buy three pounds of bread for one hour's work. \checkmark In 1980, the federal minimum wage was about six times the price of a pound of bread.
 The price of bread in 2010 was about four times the price of bread in 1980.
 The federal minimum wage in 2010 was about 2.3 times the federal minimum wage in 1980.
 People could buy the most bread for an hour's work in the '70s and '80s.
 People working for federal minimum wage in 2010 could buy the most bread since their hourly wage was the highest.

-5) Think about what it was like to interpret this data, then complete at least the following sentences.

-When I first looked at this graph,
+, When I first looked at this graph,

-When I compare
+, When I compare and

-, I notice
+, l no

 Something that took me some time to figure out was

 One thing I did to understand this graph and table was

 Someone I would share this graph with is

 One question I have is